tmenezes/AutoBuilderCore/README.md

 using AutoBuilder;
 // ...
 var builder = new Builder<MyModel>()
     .WithStringsMaxSized(50)           // strings with max size of 50
-    .WithStringsAlphabet("abcdefgh...") // strings using only those specific characters .WithMinNumberValueOf(1)            // numbers generate with min value of 1 .WithMaxNumberValueOf(10);          // numbers generate with max value of 10
+    .WithStringsAlphabet("abcdef...")  // strings using only those specific characters .WithMinNumberValueOf(1)           // numbers with min value of 1
+    .WithMaxNumberValueOf(10);         // numbers with max value of 10

-var myClassInstance = builder.Build();  // model instance generate respecting the config above
+var myClassInstance = builder.Build(); // model instance generated respecting the config above
 ```

 ## Features